 The top 5 True Crime documentaries.
 Post continues after video.

-It revealed that Maddie was forced to call her parents, Rugby Union boss Bill Pulver and his wife Belinda, to tell them she was being held hostage.
+On August 3, 2011, 17-year-old Madeleine was forced to call her parents Rugby Union boss Bill Pulver and his wife Belinda, from their $15 million Mosman home, to tell them she was being held hostage.

-Two weeks after the terrifying ordeal, police arrested investment banker Paul Douglas Peters in Kentucky, in the United States, where he’d fled to a few days after the incident.
-Police found him because of an email address he’d used on the random note.
+Two weeks later, police arrested investment banker Paul Douglas Peters in Kentucky, in the United States, where he’d fled to a few days after the incident.
+Police found him because of an email address he’d used on the ransom note.

 He was hiding out in his ex-wife’s home and had absolutely no connection to the Pulver family.
 He plead guilty to the charges against him – aggravated break and enter and detaining for advantage, telling the court he had “difficulty coming to terms with what he did”.